owhite/Arduino-PID-control/README.md

 Imagine you wanted to move a use a DC motor and get that thing to rotate to a specific position.

 You hook up the motor to your to arduino using an L298 motor driver ([example](http://www.instructables.com/id/Control-DC-and-stepper-motors-with-L298N-Dual-Moto/)).
 Speed of the motor is controlled by the stupidly easy [PWM methods](https://www.arduino.cc/en/Tutorial/PWM).
-The PWM settings is guided manually to move using a potentiometer.
+The PWM settings for example could be guided manually to move using a potentiometer - [example](http://www.instructables.com/id/Controlling-Motors-with-Arduino/).

 This graph is an example of what might happen: